 In the absence of local codes, the installation must conform to the latest edition of the National Fuel Code ANSI Z223.1 (NFPA 54).
-Copies of this standard can be viewed or purchased at www.nfpa.org.

 Refer to the following Standards and codes for application specific guidelines:

 Public Garages:

 The installation of this heater in public garages must conform with the Standard for Parking Structures, ANSI/NFPA 88A (latest edition), or the Standard for Repair Garages, ANSI/NFPA 88B (latest edition) and must be at least 8 ft. above the floor.